Home | Volume 15 | Article number 7

 Discussion Up Down

 The purpose of this systematic review was to identify factors are contributing to the increased and continuous measles outbreaks in children under five in Ethiopia, looking at the measles situation (immunization coverage, surveillance, SIAs, etc.).
 Numerous factors have been identified that directly influence measles outbreaks, and these are categorized and summarized as follows.
-The study conducted in Ethiopia revealed that low routine immunization, poor nutritional conditions, and seasonal hot weather were factors that contribute to frequent measles outbreaks, leading to the accumulation of susceptible children.
+The studies revealed that low routine immunization, poor nutritional conditions, and seasonality were factors that contribute to measles outbreaks.
 Measles outbreaks were observed to occur seasonally [17,22].
 These findings were consistent with other studies conducted in the country, which also identified low routine immunization as a major factor contributing to the accumulation of susceptible unvaccinated children [23-28].
 Three cross-sectional studies focusing on under-five children have consistently identified low or sub-optimal measles immunization coverage (MCV1) as the primary factor contributing to susceptibility and ongoing outbreaks across much of Ethiopia [29-31].

-On the other hand, a study conducted in Gondar, Ethiopia revealed that having a history of contact with a suspected or confirmed case of measles increases the likelihood of contracting the disease.
+A study conducted in Gondar, Ethiopia revealed that having a history of contact with a suspected or confirmed case of measles increases the likelihood of contracting the disease.
 When combined with low measles coverage resulting in susceptible unvaccinated children, it further increases the mortality rate of measles in children under-five.
-The study investigated 29 cases during an outbreak and identified the source of the outbreak through multivariable analysis.
 The results showed that children immunized with measles vaccine had an 83% reduced risk of measles infection (AOR, 95%CI=0.17, 0.05-0.53), while those with a history of contact with suspected or confirmed measles cases had a 3.44 times increased risk of infection (AOR, 95%CI=3.44, 1.26-9.38) [32].
 Additionally, the quality of data has been identified as a critical factor contributing to understanding the outbreak's magnitude.
 Delays in both surveillance and laboratory systems have impacted the scope and effectiveness of the response.
 The study specifically points out problems such as unknown vaccine doses in surveillance data, and delays in obtaining laboratory results to officially declare an outbreak, which hinder a prompt response [23].
 Additionally, four descriptive/control studies using multivariate analysis found that inadequate immunization coverage, accessibility to health services, history of contact with measles cases, and insecurity leading to service disruption as some of the major factors that contributed to the recurring measles outbreak in the country.
 The studies also highlight a lack of adequate maternal knowledge on measles prevention, with sex and age of the population as additional factors that tend to influence measles outbreak in the country [22,33-35].

 A cross-sectional study conducted in Gondar found that MCV1 coverage in children under five varies spatially, with low coverage and other individual and community factors accounting for more than 82% of the variance in the odds of MCV1 vaccination [36].
 In another study, inequality in education and wealth were found to be co-factors that lead to sub-optimal immunization coverage, with vaccination coverage being 33.3% in 2016 and 0.30 and 0.23 wealth and maternal education-related inequities.
 The study also showed that children in Addis Ababa and Dire Dawa regions were seven times more likely to be fully vaccinated than those in the Afar region, and 49% of children in female-headed households were less likely to be fully vaccinated [37].
 In the context of the systematic review, it should be noted that not all the studies focused solely on children under five, as measles can affect individuals of all ages.
 Some of the studies that documented measles outbreak investigations found an increase in the number of measles cases up to 15 years of age [32,34].